Fundamental Boxing Footwork and Shifting

 Combine the two.
 So as you drop your weight onto the back foot you’ll be adding a lean-back/lay-back defence.
 Focus on feeling the tension build up in your calf and abs and then releasing the tension forwards.
 As you get used to this, remember to keep your chin tucked into your chest.

-Two Main Types of Pull Counter
+Two Main Types of Pull Counters

 The two main types of Pull Counter you should practice are the straight lean back and the square lean back.